maidsafe-archive/SystemDocs/en/faqs/the_safe_network.md

 ###Where can I download the SAFE Network software?

-We plan beta launch at the end of this year/early 2015, at which point users will be able to start providing resource (earning safecoins) to the network and start using SAFE applications.
+We plan beta launch during the course of 2015, at which point users will be able to start providing resource (earning safecoins) to the network and start using SAFE applications.

 When the network is launched a simple software download is all you require and we will inform users where to go nearer the time using our forum, blog and social media channels.